QDRO in Texas

 How is a QDRO in Texas calculated?

-Texas is a community property state, meaning that assets acquired during the marriage belong to both parties and should be split fairly during the divorce.
+Texas is a community property state, meaning that assets acquired during the marriage belong to both parties and should be split fairly in the event of a divorce.
 A QDRO makes this possible.

-Finding a fair mix means determining the following:
+Finding a fair mix requires you to determine the following:

-Contributions made during marriage are community property per Texas law.
+Contributions made during marriage are community property per Texas law Family Code, Chapter 7.
 Both parties have equal rights to it.
 Some people split this amount down the middle, while others find a different model that’s right for them.
 You might take a smaller debt load in return for a smaller share of the total amount, for example.

 Can courts in Texas divide retirement plans?